differentpla-net/differentpla-net.github.io/_posts/2025/2025-12-28-crafting-interpreters-rust-grammar-statements.md

 Note: we make use of LALRPOP's `*` macro, which returns a `Program` as a `Vec<Statement>`.

+Aside: the book chooses a `print` statement rather than a standard library function.
+This is because adding the machinery for function calls is kinda involved, and we want to play with the interpreter _now_.

 Then we need to update the AST:

 ```rust